sdnds-tw/awesome-sdn/README.md

 - [P4](http://p4.org/) - A declarative language for expressing how packets are processed by the pipeline of a network forwarding element such as a switch, NIC, router or network function appliance.
 - [Frenetic](https://github.com/frenetic-lang/frenetic) - The Frenetic Programming Language and Runtime System
 - [Pyretic](http://www.frenetic-lang.org/pyretic/) - Pyretic is one member of the Frenetic family of SDN programming languages.
+- [NEMO](https://wiki.onosproject.org/display/ONOS/NEMO+Language) - A domain specific language (DSL) based on abstraction of network models and conclusion of operation patterns.

 # Library